nanthanwa/gugupay/contracts/README.md

 ### Withdraw Balance

-Allows a merchant to withdraw their accumulated balance.
+Allows a merchant owner to withdraw their accumulated balance.

 ```bash
 sui client call \